Tag: theoretical & imaginary

 This is part two of two posts pairing Freddie Phillipsons’s drawings from The Ulysses Project with excerpts from James Joyce’s landmark novel.
 The drawings are on display at the Irish Architectural Archive, Dublin, until 19 August 2022.
 The exhibition is part of Ulysses100, an international programme of events celebrating 100 years… Read More

-The Ulysses Project: Architecture and the city through James Joyce’s Dublin: Part I16 June 2022
+The Ulysses Project: Architecture and the City through James Joyce’s Dublin: Part I16.06.2022

 This is part one of two posts pairing Freddie Phillipsons’s drawings from The Ulysses Project with excerpts from James Joyce’s landmark novel.
 The drawings are on display at the Irish Architectural Archive, Dublin, until 19 August 2022.
 The exhibition is part of Ulysses100, an international programme of events celebrating 100 years… Read More

-The Ulysses Project: Architecture and the city through James Joyce’s Dublin: Introduction8 June 2022
+The Ulysses Project: Architecture and the City through James Joyce’s Dublin: Introduction08.06.2022

 This text introduces The Ulysses Project by architect Freddie Phillipson, his exploration of the relationship between the buildings of Dublin and James Joyce’s landmark novel.
 The drawings are on display at the Irish Architectural Archive, Dublin, from 17 June – 19 August 2022.
 The exhibition is part of Ulysses100, an international… Read More